mad honey aka rhododendron honey aka deli bal

 Some species of this genus are used in Turkish and Chinese traditional medicine to treat lung, skin, muscle, gastrointestinal and metabolic diseases (Popescu R and Kopp B, 2013; Demir S, Turan I and Aliyazicioglu Y, 2016).

-With regard to the plant extracts and isolated compound, in vivo and in vitro studies have indicated that flavonoids are mainly responsible for anti-diabetic, analgesic, anti-inflammatory activities while diterpenes exert toxic, insecticidal, and cytotoxic effects (Popescu R and Kopp B, 2013).
+With regard to the plant extracts and isolated compounds, in vivo and in vitro studies have indicated that flavonoids are mainly responsible for anti-diabetic, analgesic, and anti-inflammatory activities, while diterpenes exert toxic, insecticidal, and cytotoxic effects (Popescu R and Kopp B, 2013).

 • Rhododendron brachycarpum leaf extracts have anticancer activity on human cancer cell lines (A549, AGS, Hep3B, MCF7) in the MTT assays (Byun KS et al., 2005)